 Rooftop DC isolators and solar system fires

-The role of rooftop DC isolators in solar system installations in Australia has been a focus of Alternative Technology Association (ATA) investigations and member discussions over the past few years.
+The role of rooftop DC isolators in solar system installations in Australia has been a focus of Renew, formerly the Alternative Technology Association, investigations and member discussions over the past few years.

-In 2016 the ATA commissioned a group of students from the Worcester Polytechnic Institute (WPI) in Massachusetts, USA, to undertake a study into rooftop solar-related fires in Australia and internationally, part of which focused on the role of DC isolators and other system components.
+In 2016 Renew commissioned a group of students from the Worcester Polytechnic Institute (WPI) in Massachusetts, USA, to undertake a study into rooftop solar-related fires in Australia and internationally, part of which focused on the role of DC isolators and other system components.

 The WPI students came up with a number of findings and recommendations based on research and consultations with the solar and firefighting industries.
 Of specific note: